 Low Engagement From Target Accounts

-Increase engagement by diversifying your content approach.
-Utilize various formats, such as videos, case studies, webinars, and emails, and reach out across multiple channels like social media, email, and direct mail.
+Try different content formats like videos, case studies, webinars, and emails.
+Reach out through multiple channels, including social media, email, and direct mail.

 Managing a Large Number of Accounts